 Alignment with the corporate plan and Portfolio Budget Statements

 Annual performance statements should include information that demonstrates the connection between the corporate plan, PBS and annual performance statements to enable a ‘clear read’ across the three documents.

 To achieve this, entities may wish to include a diagram demonstrating how the performance information fits together across the documents, or page number references to the corresponding information in corporate plans and the PBS.

 It is good practice for entities to set out the discussion of the achievement of performance in their annual performance statements in the same order as the corporate plan, reinforcing the connection between the documents.
 Each performance measure should also be expressed in a consistent way to aid the clear read between its planned performance information and performance results.

-Where an entity changes performance measures from those presented in its PBS and/or its corporate plan, entities should include an explanation of the changes in their annual performance statements.
+Where an entity changes performance measures in either its PBS and/or its corporate plan, entities should include an explanation of the changes in their annual performance statements.

 Location within the annual report

 Annual performance statements should be easy to locate within an entity’s annual report.
 It is good practice to identify annual performance statements as a separate chapter or section with the heading ‘Annual Performance Statements’.
 A reference to this chapter or section in the table of contents is also preferable.
 Also, the list of requirements contained within the annual report must indicate the location of the annual performance statements within the annual report.